-Disclaimer: Applicants applying to both the Agtech Growth Fund (AGF) and the Saskatchewan Technology Start-up Incentive (STSI) are limited to a lifetime cap of $450,000 combined between the two programs.
+Disclaimer: Applicants applying to both the Agtech Growth Fund (AGF) and the Saskatchewan Technology Startup Incentive (STSI) are limited to a lifetime cap of $900,000 combined between the two programs.

 The Agtech Growth Fund (AGF) is a research and development (R&D) funding program designed to accelerate the commercialization of game-changing technological innovations in the province’s agricultural sector.

 Through AGF, Innovation Saskatchewan (IS) provides non-repayable grants to projects that address a specific industry challenge.
-To apply, please refer to the “Program Guidelines” downloadable below.
+To apply, please see below.

 Areas of Focus